 When you arrive on the site:

-Hang the building and/or electrical permit in a visible, safe place
+Hang the building and/or electrical permit in a visible, safe place.

-Rooftop Solar Installation Checklist
+Rooftop Solar Panel Installation Checklist

 When you're ready to begin your first solar installation, our checklist ensures you have all the critical steps covered that don't require a licensed electrician.
 From setting up safety measures to installing panels and connecting the system, this guide helps you navigate each phase of the actual installation process smoothly and efficiently.